 According to users, you can unblock a publisher simply by changing file properties.
 Many blocked files have an Unlock option that you need to check if you want to run them.
 To do that, follow these steps:

-- Go to the General tab and in Attributes section you should see Unblock option.
+- Go to the General tab and in the Attributes section, you should see the Unblock option.
 Check the Unblock option and click Apply and OK to save changes.

 - After doing that, try to run the setup file again.

 Solution 7 – Check the certificate and download the file again

 Many developers use digital certificates in order to protect their software from tampering.
 However, if the certificate is expired you might have some issues installing that application.
 In addition, if the certificate is expired Windows will block that publisher in order to protect you.
 To check the status of the certificate, you need to do the following:

 - Locate the problematic setup file.
 Right-click it and choose Properties from the menu.